Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch02_Algebra_language.md

 (Reducción de términos semejantes)
 **Combining like terms**: simplification in which like terms are combined, i.e. they are added together according to their sign, e.g. $3x + 4x$ can be combined as $7x$, $3x - 4x$ can be combined as $-x$.

-## Solutions of an equation, subtraction and addition properties of equality
+## Solutions of an equation, subtraction and addition properties of equality (Soluciones de una ecuación, propiedades de sustracción y adición de la igualdad)
 [Ch02_S03](../../../Libros/Mathematics/Algebra_basics__Prealgebra__OpenStax.pdf#page=144)

 (Solución de una ecuación)